 Case 1

 An 18-year-old female (III.7) was referred to our hospital for delayed puberty and primary amenorrhea.
 Her pubertal status was Tanner I for breast, axilla and pubic hair development.
 Her growth chart was notable for a delayed growth spurt.
 Her weight and height were 26 kg 143 cm respectively with her BMI 12.7 kg/m2.
 The mother states that she still had used intra uterine device (IUD) until two weeks of pregnancy and she was taking an oral medicine for adequate uterine prescribed by obstetrician.
-The mother took oral medication due to psoriasis on her early pregnancy and used topical corticosteroid during pregnancy, but forgot type of corticosteroid treatment she had.
+The mother took oral medication due to psoriasis on her early pregnancy and used topical corticosteroid during pregnancy.
+The mother did not know the type of topical corticosteroid.
 The mother also reported that she did hair coloring which containing organic and mineral chemicals every month during pregnancy.
 She delivered normally at 7 months of gestational age and assisted by midwife.
 Her birth weight was 2 kg and birth length 43 cm.
 The patient taking medications for almost 11 months due to tuberculosis at 6 year of age and never check for recovery after treatment.
 She had no abdominal pain, headache, visual disturbances, acne or hirsutism.
 There was no family history with the same condition (Figure 1).
 She had hyperactive behavior during childhood and learning difficulties.
 Pubertal timing of the mother and grandmother was normal.
 There was no consanguinity in this family.
 On physical examination there was a vaginal-introital opening.
 Pubertal assessment reveals Tanner stage I of Breast development, pubic hair and axillary hair.
 The external genitalia were completely female.
 (Figure 2)

 Tabel 1.
 Laboratory evaluations of Case 1